trufanov-nok/scantailor-universal/src/packaging/windows/readme.en.txt

 7. Launch CMake again and specify following:

-   Where is the source code: C:\build\scantailor-0.10.0 Where to build the binaries: C:\build\scantailor-build
+   Where is the source code: C:\build\scantailor-universal Where to build the binaries: C:\build\scantailor-universal-build

    Click "Configure", then "Generate", just like on step 5.

+   Alternatively from command line (mingw): cmake -A x64 -S /c/build/scantailor-universal -B /c/build/scantailor-universal-build or cmake -A win32 -S /c/build/scantailor-universal -B /c/build/scantailor-universal-build

 8. Now we are going to build Scan Tailor itself.
 On subsequent build of the same (possiblity modified) version, you can start right from this step.
    For building a different version, start from step 7.

-   Go to C:\build\scantailor-build and open file "Scan Tailor.sln".
+   Go to C:\build\scantailor-universal-build and open file "Scan Tailor.sln".
    It will open in Visual Studio.
 Select the desired build type.
 Debug builds won't work on other computers.